agnuk/UsernameCheck/README.md

 https://usernamecheck.ru

+The official place to buy and sell Telegram usernames: https://fragment.com (where we check the availability of usernames)

 Features

 Batch Username Checking: Users can input a list of usernames to check their availability in bulk, saving time compared to manual checks.

 Real-Time Results: The application provides immediate feedback on the status of each username, indicating whether it is available or already taken.

 User-Friendly Interface: Built with a clean and intuitive web interface, making it accessible for users of all technical levels.

 Flask Framework: Leveraging Flask's robust capabilities for web development, ensuring a scalable and maintainable codebase.

 Waitress Deployment: Utilizes Waitress as the WSGI server for serving the application, ensuring reliability and performance.

 Technical Details